-As a helper you need to convey respect, caring, and understanding to the people you're assisting.
+As a helper, you need to convey respect, caring, and understanding to the person you're assisting.
 Greet and welcome those entering the CRC.
-Face him/her squarely and give him/her your full attention.
-Introduce yourself.
-Ask how you can help him/her.
+Face him/her squarely, introduce yourself, and ask how you can be of service.
+Give him/her your full attention.